 Cucumbers Caesar on serving plate with serving spoon and napkin

-That category has been popular for years with people who want easy recipes.
-And this is one of those recipes that’s so ridiculously simple that it’s almost an oxymoron to call it a recipe, but when I used to make this at Lake Powell when I was catering houseboat trips, people would go completely crazy over it.
+And this is two-ingredients recipe (plus black pepper) for Cucumbers Caesar is an idea that’s so ridiculously simple that it’s almost an oxymoron to call it a recipe, but when I used to make this at Lake Powell when I was catering houseboat trips, people would go completely crazy over it.
+Once you try the recipe I bet you’ll make it regularly for parties, picnics, and even camping trips.
+And if you can find fresh garden cucumbers to make this salad, it will only be better.

 What ingredients do you need for this recipe?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
-Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)
+Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe with ingredient amounts.)

 What Caesar Dressing do I use for Cucumbers Caesar?